Daniil Kvyat: Formula Renault

-GP3 and European Formula 3 (2013)
+Formula Three

 Kvyat spent 2013 competing in the GP3 Series with MW Arden and the European Formula 3 championship with Carlin Motorsport.
 Kvyat was a late registration for the latter series, and so he was ineligible for points.
 He scored five pole positions, seven podiums and a dominant win at Zandvoort.
 His first win saw an unusual mistake on the part of event organisers: there was no record of National Anthem of Russia present at Zandvoort, and "The Patriotic Song" by Mikhail Glinka was played instead to celebrate Kvyat's win.
 After this race he was offered a contract as a Formula 1 driver by Helmut Marko, head of the Red Bull Junior Team.

 Carlos Sainz Jr joined Kvyat as a teammate once again in GP3, after a mediocre season in Formula 3.
 The season start was a challenge for both drivers: struggling to find appropriate settings for the cars, both Kvyat and Sainz failed in the season opener.
 They managed to catch up with the leaders after a few rounds, once the Arden engineers mastered management of the Pirelli tyres.
 Kvyat scored his first podium in the series at Hungaroring in July, then won the race in Spa in August to decrease the points deficit between him and the leaders in the drivers' standings.
 He went into the Abu Dhabi event being a title contender and finally won the championship in his debut year.
 His performance in two final feature races at Monza and Abu Dhabi was notable: Kvyat scored a pole, a win, led every lap and recorded the fastest lap, gaining the maximum points available at both races.